What is Make Music Roselle Park?

 Are musicians paid to perform?

 That is up to each individual venue that participates.
-The performances being produced by the Roselle Park Arts Committee (this year at Monsignor Joseph F. Loreti and Michael J. Mauri parks) are unpaid.
+The performances being produced by the Roselle Park Arts Committee (this year at the Roselle Park Veterans Memorial Library and Michael J. Mauri Park) are unpaid.

 What if it rains?